eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- During the internship, you will work in collaboration with your mentors on one project for about 10-12 weeks.
 You’ll learn how we use OCaml in our day-to-day work, and gain exposure to the libraries and tools that are foundational to our internal systems.
 You’ll gain a better understanding of the wide range of problems we solve every day.
 You’ll try out new ideas and apply state-of-the art research to a large actively-developed production codebase.
 	- You’ll also be able to access our physical and virtual educational resources, attend guest speakers and social events, and hopefully get a real sense of what it would be like to work here full time.
 	- We’re looking for PhD and masters students with outstanding research experience in programming languages, compilers, verification, and related areas.
 We don’t expect you to have a background in finance, OCaml, or functional programming.
 Fluency in English required.
 Please include the list of your peer-reviewed publications in your resume.
 + skill set:
+	- GNU toolchain developer
+	- AdaCore is seeking a talented and highly motivated GNU toolchain developer.
+	- Everything we do at AdaCore is centered around helping developers build safe, secure and reliable software.
+For over 20 years, we've worked with global leaders across avionics, aerospace and defense industries, building tools and providing services that ease the complex and difficult process of developing high-integrity software.
+As the need for truly secure and reliable applications expands into industries such as automotive, medical, energy, and IOT, we’re advancing our time-tested technologies to bring expertise and services to help a whole new generation of developers.
+	- Our 120 experts worldwide in the US (New York, Lexington), France (Paris, Toulouse, Grenoble and Vannes), the UK and Estonia all play a role in developing bleeding edge technologies to meet the highest grade of open-source software development.
+	- Joining AdaCore is about joining a culture of innovation, openness, collaboration and dependability, which defines how we work together, with our customers and partners.
+	- AdaCore maintains GNU GCC based Ada and C/C++ compilation tool suites for a wide range of customers and operational environments.
+We currently support native toolchains for x86/x86_64-Linux/Windows, cross ports to a variety of target architectures such as Leon, PowerPC, Arm or Aarch64, bare metal or on top of RTOSes such as VxWorks or LynxOS.
+	- Our toolchains are all based on a branched version of GCC/Binutils, which we evolve on a very regular basis to anticipate our customers needs for better performance, particular features or new architectures.
+	- To grow our compiler team, we are looking for a software engineer with experience in GCC middle-end/back-end development for a variety of purposes - maintenance, expert customer support, new ports, feature extensions, compiler performance improvements, optimization improvements, ...
+	- Familiarity with the contribution process to upstream GCC would be a significant plus, as well as experience in the Binutils domain or willingness to develop expertise on this front.
+	- This position is a great opportunity to get in touch with a large base of users developing industrial grade software, often safety critical, in very diverse areas.
+It also gets you to strengthen the GNU toolchains overall, providing solid grounds for numerous contributions upstream.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
 	- BLAH.
 + skill set: